Trump Has Weaponized Masculinity As President. Here's Why It Matters

 If the need to appear tough causes a president to not just disagree with but demonize the other party — to belittle them with nicknames like Crazy Nancy Pelosi or Cryin' Chuck Schumer, for example — it's easy to see how it could fuel polarization.

-It's noteworthy that President Trump seems to have a gendered pattern to his put-downs: he tends to belittle male opponents as weak, saying they are "cryin'" or "little" or "low-energy," whereas he often insults women's looks or casts them as hysterical.
+It's noteworthy that President Trump seems to have a gendered pattern to his put-downs: He tends to belittle male opponents as weak, saying they are "cryin'" or "little" or "low-energy," whereas he often insults women's looks or casts them as hysterical.
 Not only that, but he has a pattern of attacking women of color, as NPR's Juana Summers has reported.

-Race is also inseparable from this masculine posturing, according to du Mez.
-She pointed to the violent suppression of Black Lives Matter protesters, as well as the defense of confederate monuments and Columbus Day.
+Race is also inseparable from this masculine posturing, according to Du Mez.
+She pointed to the violent suppression of Black Lives Matter protesters, as well as the defense of Confederate monuments and Columbus Day.

 "These heroes that are celebrated tend to be white military heroes that enforce this myth of white masculine power as really being the center of American history, the center of the American story," she said.